Chiloglanis batesii

-Dorsal soft rays (tota):56, vertebrae 30-33.
+Dorsal soft rays (total):56, vertebrae 30-33.
 This genus is the African equivalent of the sucker mouth catfishes of South America and has a sucking disc that helps them to clinging rocks in fast flowing rivers.
 It's not an easy genus to identify to species.

 Aquarium are good oxygenated water from a power filter sand or gravel substrate with smooth rocks or peddles.
 This dorsal and pectoral find are Sharp and can cause wounds if not handled carefully.

 Sexual difference: usually in the form of a different shaped caudal fin.

 Diet/ nutrition: algae, fly larvae food, blood work, flake food.

 Distribution.
 Africa: Cameroon, central Africa republic, Chad, Congo CDM republic, Guinea, Mali, Nigeria.